Ultraviolet completion of the inflationary paradigm: Stability problems around a conformally flat background

 in place of $\exp {H_2(z)}$.
 Indeed, it has a finite number of poles and, with a fine-tuning the coefficients $\{a_i\}$, we can push every pole inside the parabola-shaped region \eqref{Kosce}, ensuring the presence of only stable fluctuations.

-The previous observations can also be stated as follows: any transcendental entire function $\exp H_2(z)$ violates \eqref{Kosce} for an infinite number of complex masses, provided that the perturbations obey an equation of the form \eqref{dSEOM_3}.
+The previous observations can also be stated as follows: any transcendental entire function $\exp H_2(z)$, which is asymptotically exponential (\ref{kra}) or asymptotically polynomial \eqref{Hpoly}, violates \eqref{Kosce} for an infinite number of complex masses, provided that the perturbations obey an equation of the form \eqref{dSEOM_3}.

+To date we are not aware of form factors at the same time asymptotically polynomial and with essential singularities only in the stability region.